Book cover

 9.5.9 Data Classes

-These classes only have attributes and no methods, or at most, they have getters and setters.
+These classes contain only attributes and no methods, or at most, they have getters and setters.
 However, as is often the case with code smells, we should not consider every Data Class a major concern.
 Instead, the important thing is to analyze the code and try to move behavior to these classes.
 Specifically, whenever it makes sense, we should add methods to these classes implementing operations that are already being performed elsewhere.

 9.5.10 Comments